dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 1. Single Custom Rule Packaged as a NuGet Package: Demonstrates the implementation of a custom rule encapsulated within a NuGet package.
 This example illustrates the process of creating, packaging, and integrating a single custom rule into a project.
 2. Project with Multiple Analyzers Referenced: Illustrates a project setup where multiple custom analyzers are referenced.
 This scenario is common in larger projects where multiple rule sets need to be enforced simultaneously.

+Important Notes:
-Important Note: In these examples, pay attention to the presence of the `CustomAnalyzerName.props` file.
+- In these examples, pay attention to the presence of the `CustomAnalyzerName.props` file.
 This file contains intrinsic function invocations necessary for successful rule registration.
 Understanding and correctly implementing these invocations are crucial for integrating custom rules into your projects effectively.
+- The examples do not include references to third-party assemblies that might be required in other custom analyzers.
+To load the custom instance in MSBuild, third-party assemblies have to be included in the NuGet package.
+The current implementation achieves this goal by using a special target [AddNuGetDlls](https://github.com/dotnet/msbuild/blob/f25414599dcb07202a9f8bfd8125d04a6e5c14be/template_feed/Microsoft.AnalyzerTemplate/Company.AnalyzerTemplate.csproj#L22).

 ### Future Enhancements
 As our library of custom rules expands, we plan to enrich this section with real-world production rule examples.
 These examples will showcase a diverse range of rules addressing common development challenges.
 Once these production rules are published and available on nuget.org, we will update this documentation accordingly.